Cessna 175 Skylark

 The Cessna 175 is a light four-seat, single-engine, fixed wing aircraft produced by Cessna between 1958 and 1962.
 A deluxe model known as the Skylark was introduced in 1959 for the 1960 model year.
 The aircraft is very similar to the popular Cessna 172, but has higher gross weight and used a more powerful version of its engine with a geared reduction drive, achieving higher performance.
 The Cessna 175 sat between the Cessna 172 and the larger Cessna 182 in the product line at its debut.

-Declining sales stemming from reputedly poor engine reliability prompted Cessna to drop the 175 and Skylark nameplates, but the company continued to produce aircraft based on the 175 for several decades, selling them as variants of the 172 and as a military trainer aircraft, the T-41 Mescalero.
+Declining sales stemming from reputedly poor engine reliability prompted Cessna to drop the 175 and Skylark nameplates, but the company continued to produce 175-based R172 aircraft for several decades, selling them as variants of the 172 and as a military trainer aircraft, the T-41 Mescalero.

 Production history

 The 175 was designed to fill a niche between the Cessna 172 and the slightly heavier, larger and faster Cessna 182.
 The engine of the 175, a reduction drive or geared version of the O-300 (Continental GO-300) used in the 172, is rated at 175 hp (130 kW), or 30 hp (22 kW) more than the engine offered in the contemporary 172.
 Between 1958 and 1962, a total of 2,106 were built.
 The basic airplane was marketed as the 175, and the plane with a package of optional equipment and overall paint (a partial paint scheme was used on the basic model) was marketed as the Skylark.